Rejuyan-Hossain-Shawon/the-writers/README.md

-# Getting Started with  React App The Writer Commitee
+# Getting Started with Create  React App The Writer Commitee

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

 In the project directory, you can run:
-- First loading the data and dislaying in writer component
-- Add a event handler in common parent file and passing through props that event function to child component by calling that function we sending data again to parent
-- Reduce function used for calculating the total and for the selected writer also need state
-- using map we can access an array easily

 ### `yarn start`